 The market for network security products is intensely competitive, and we expect competition to intensify in the future.
-Our competitors include networking companies such as Cisco and Juniper, security vendors such as Check Point, McAfee (acquired by Intel), Stonesoft (which has entered into an agreement with McAfee for McAfee to acquire Stonesoft), SonicWALL (acquired by Dell) and Palo Alto Networks, and other point solution security vendors.
+Our competitors include networking companies such as Cisco and Juniper, security vendors such as Check Point, McAfee (acquired by Intel), Sourcefire (acquired by Cisco), Stonesoft (acquired by McAfee), SonicWALL (acquired by Dell), Blue Coat, and Palo Alto Networks, and other point solution security vendors.